aishwaryadang/Car-Tracker/README.md

 # Car-Tracker
-An application that takes in mock car data and readings from [link](http://mocker.ennate.academy/) and provides REST endpoints for multiple operations.
+An application that takes in car data and readings and provides REST endpoints for multiple operations.

-Mock Data for Vehicles, including Readings generated at [link](http://mocker.ennate.academy/)

 ENDPOINTS:
 Load vehicle details, Passing an Array of Vehicles: